Many studies around 4-day weeks have shown that productivity amongst the workforce can improve from working one less day. Learn all about it here!

 What’s more, it’s no surprise that long, inflexible working hours can lead to increased employee stress and anxiety, which both have a profound impact on mental and physical health.

-Having a better work-life balance, however, can dramatically help feelings of stress, which can in turn improve employee happiness and overall job satisfaction
+Having a better work-life balance, however, can dramatically help feelings of stress, which can in turn improve employee happiness and overall job satisfaction.

-benefits of 4 day weekThe benefits of a shorter workweek are vast, and there have been several studies to back that up.
+The benefits of a shorter workweek are vast, and there have been several studies to back that up.

 Between June and December of 2022, workers at more than 60 UK companies trialled a four-day work week whereby workers got 100% pay for working 80% of their previous hours in exchange for a commitment to maintain 100% productivity.

-The majority of employers who took part in the trial state ‘they've seen productivity levels maintained, and improvements in staff retention and overall well-being.
 Business revenue stayed broadly the same, there was a 65% reduction in the number of sick days and 71% of employees reported lower levels of burnout'.

 By reducing the number of days employees are required to work in the week, it’s expected that companies would see a decrease in absenteeism as a result.